PavanKumar7351/LUMAProject/README.md

 # LUMAProject
-End to End TestCases in LUMA webApplication
+End to End TestCases in LUMA webApplication Postive Testcases